-Clearly, mental health activity is going on in schools.
+Clearly, student support activity is going on in schools.
 Equally evident, there is a great deal to be done to improve what is taking place.

-Currently, many advocates are competing for the same dwindling resources.
+Needed: Strategic Approaches & Comprehensive Frameworks to Enhance Policy and Practice Currently, many advocates are competing for the same dwindling resources.
 Naturally, all want to advance their agenda.
 And, to do so, the temptation usually is to keep the agenda problem-focused and rather specific and narrow.
-As a result, diverse school and community resources are attempting to address complex, multifaceted, and overlapping psychosocial and mental health concerns in highly fragmented and marginalized ways.
+As a result, diverse school and community resources are attempting to address complex, multifaceted, and overlapping behavior, learning, and socio-emotional concerns in highly fragmented and marginalized ways.
 This has led to redundancy, counterproductive competition, and inadequate results.

 It is time to take a close look at all the pieces.
-The challenge for those focused on mental health in schools is not only to understand the basic concerns hampering the field, but to function on the cutting edge of change so that the concerns are effectively addressed.
+The challenge for those focused on student support is not only to understand the basic concerns hampering the field, but to function on the cutting edge of change so that the concerns are effectively addressed.

-Although efforts to advance mental health in schools often are hampered by competing initiatives and agendas, the diversity of initiatives has laid a foundation that can be built upon.
+Although efforts to advance student support often are hampered by competing initiatives and agendas, the diversity of initiatives has laid a foundation that can be built upon.
 There is a need, however, for increased emphasis on strategic approaches for enhancing policy and practice.
-Such strategic approaches can be fostered through efforts to unify thinking about mental health in schools, adoption of well-conceived guiding frameworks, and by support for development of focused networking.
+Such strategic approaches can be fostered through efforts to unify thinking about student support, adoption of well-conceived guiding frameworks, and by support for development of focused networking.

-To these ends, this module (1) highlights the need for a broad perspective in thinking about and justifying "mental health" in schools, (2) promotes the importance of comprehensive and multifaceted guidelines that provide a basis for operationally defining mental health in schools, (3) proposes an integrated framework for promoting healthy development and addressing barriers to learning at a school site in ways that can expand the impact of mental health in schools, and (4) suggests a wide variety of strategies designed to advance the field.
+To these ends, this module (1) highlights the need for a broad perspective in thinking about and justifying student support, (2) promotes the importance of comprehensive and multifaceted guidelines that provide a basis for operationally defining student support, (3) proposes an integrated framework for promoting healthy development and addressing barriers to learning at a school site in ways that can expand the impact of student support, and (4) suggests a wide variety of strategies designed to advance the field.
 All this, of course, calls for major systemic changes.
 These will require weaving school owned resources and community owned resources together to develop comprehensive, multifaceted, and integrated approaches for addressing barriers to learning and enhancing healthy development.
 Moreover, pursuit of such changes also must address complications stemming from the scale of public education in the U.S.A.
-That is, strategic efforts to advance mental health in schools also must adopt effective models and procedures for replication and "scale-up."
+That is, strategic efforts to advance student support also must adopt effective models and procedures for replication and "scale-up."

-Clearly, enhancing mental health in schools in comprehensive ways is not an easy task.
+Clearly, enhancing student support in comprehensive ways is not an easy task.
 Indeed, it is likely to remain an insurmountable task until school reformers accept the reality that such activity is essential and does not represent an agenda separate from a school's instructional mission.
-For this to happen, those concerned with mental health in schools must encourage reformers to view the difficulty of raising achievement test scores through the complementary lenses of addressing barriers to learning and promoting healthy development.
-When this is done, it is more likely that mental health in schools will be understood as essential to addressing barriers to learning and not as an agenda separate from a school's instructional mission.
+For this to happen, those concerned with student support must encourage reformers to view the difficulty of raising achievement test scores through the complementary lenses of addressing barriers to learning and promoting healthy development.
+When this is done, it is more likely that student support will be understood as essential to addressing barriers to learning and not as an agenda separate from a school's instructional mission.